cluny85/TimeCircles/README.md

+Modification to Chronometer, by Oscar Mesa.

+Best wishes for the author Wim Barelds.

 > Unfortunately I am limited in what I can do with these pages.
 For better formatted documentation, see: http://git.wimbarelds.nl/TimeCircles/readme.php

 # TimeCircles documentation